scottpreston/angular-starter/basics/README.md

 }
 ```

-There's a `scripts section`, this is where you can run shell commands via:
+There's a `scripts` section in every `package.json`, this is where you can run commands:

 `npm run lodash`
 or